adrybakov/rad-tools/docs/source/user-guide/scripts/rad-make-template.rst

 ------------------
 Name for the template output file.

+See also: :ref:`example <output-notes>`.

 .. code-block:: text

-    default : template.txt

-See also: :ref:`example <output-notes>`.
+    default: "template.txt"
+    type: str

 .. _rad-make-template_input-filename:

 -if, --input-filename
 ---------------------
-Relative or absolute path to the 'exchange.out' file, including name and extension of the file.
+Relative or absolute path to the "exchange.out" file, including name and extension of the file.

 .. code-block:: text

-    default : None
+    optional
+    type: str

 .. versionchanged:: 0.5.12 Renamed from "tb2j_filename"